baibaichen/Blog2/memory/The CacheLib Caching Engine Design and Experiences at Scale.md

 To adapt the main idea behind Flashield to Facebook’s environment, CacheLib explicitly gathers features about objects beyond their DRAM-cache lifetime.
 We use Bloom filters to record the past six hours of accesses^4^.
 Additionally, we change the admission policy’s prediction metrics from the abstract notion of “flashiness” to instead directly predict the number of reads an object is expected to receive in the future.

 > ^4^Specifically, we are using 6 Bloom filters, each set to hold 1 hour of accesses.
 Each hour, the oldest Bloom filter is reset and used to track the upcoming hour.
-These Bloom filters are configured for 0*.*02% false positives at maximum observed query rate.
+These Bloom filters are configured for 0.02% false positives at maximum observed query rate.
 The space efficiency of Bloom filters is necessary to avoid using up too much DRAM using 8 bytes per stored key to store history would be too much space overhead.

-Our advanced admission policy was trained and deployed in production for *SocialGraph* .
+Our advanced admission policy was **trained** and deployed in production for *SocialGraph* .
 The default admission policy for CacheLib flash caches is to admit objects with a fixed probability that keeps flash write rates below a target rate in expectation.
 Compared to this default admission policy, the advanced admission policy wrote 44% fewer bytes to the flash device without decreasing the cache hit ratio.
-Hence, while training the models required for the advanced admission policy can be cumbersome, this policy gain significantly extend the lifetime of flash devices in production.
+Hence, while **training the models required** for the advanced admission policy can be cumbersome, this policy gain significantly extend the lifetime of flash devices in production.

 ## Acknowledgements